A Hands-On Approach

 The Distinction Paper should follow the Journal of Neuroscience format, and should be between eight and 15 pages long.

-Distinction papers must be signed by the student’s Independent Study Mentor and then submitted to Dr. Bangasser for approval, with a copy to the Assistant Director.
+Distinction papers must be signed by the student’s Independent Study Mentor and then submitted to Dr. Parikh for approval.

 The neuroscience program will host a spring poster session each year, but students graduating prior to the spring semester and therefore presenting in the Fall must do so through an outside organization.